-During the six months ended June 30, 2019, in conjunction with the \$7.5M Debentures previously disclosed inNote 12 - Debentures Payable, the Company issued three-year warrants to purchase 550,000 shares of common stock at an exercise price of \$5.00 per share.
-The fair value of these warrants at issuance approximated \$929,000, with approximately \$57,000 of this amount amortized to interest expense during the period and the remainder to be amortized over the two-year term of the \$7.5M Debentures.
+During the nine months ended September 30, 2019, in conjunction with the Additional \$10M Debentures previously disclosed in Note 12- Debentures Payable, the Company issued three-year warrants to purchase 550,000 and 300,000 shares of its common stock at exercise prices of \$3.00 and \$5.00 per share, respectively.
+The fair value of these warrants at issuance approximated \$1,148,000, with approximately \$187,000 of this amount amortized to interest expense during the period and the remainder to be amortized over the two-year term of the Additional \$10M Debentures.

 Also during this period, the Company issued three-year warrants to purchase 375,000 shares of common stock at an exercise price of \$4.50 per share as part of the \$10M Note transaction previously disclosed in Note 11 - Debt.
-The fair value of these warrants at issuance approximated \$601,000, with approximately \$65,000 of this amount amortized to interest expense during the period and the remainder of the \$10M Note.
+The fair value of these warrants at issuance approximated \$601,000, with approximately \$294,000 of this amount amortized to interest expense during the period and the remainder to be amortized by the January 2020 maturity date of the \$10M Note.